tilburgsciencehub/website/content/topics/Automation/version-control/advanced-git/getting-started-tilburg-gitlab.md

 An SSH key is a secure way of connecting to a remote server or service, such as GitLab, without needing to enter a password every time.
 It involves creating a pair of cryptographic keys: a private key that you keep secure on your local machine and a public key that you add to your GitLab account.
 This setup enhances security and convenience for operations like cloning repositories, pushing code, and pulling updates.

-### Why Do We Need SSH Keys in GitLab?
+### Why do we need SSH Keys in GitLab?

 GitLab often requires SSH keys for authentication to ensure secure communication between your local machine and the GitLab server.
 Using SSH keys is particularly important when working with private repositories or when higher security is needed for sensitive projects.
 It allows for secure, password-less access, which is both more secure and convenient than traditional username/password authentication.

-### Why Don’t We Need SSH Keys in GitHub?
+### Why don’t we need SSH keys in GitHub?

 While GitHub also supports and recommends using SSH keys for secure access, it provides additional authentication methods, such as HTTPS and GitHub CLI, which can be simpler for some users to set up.
 For example, you can clone repositories over HTTPS and authenticate using your GitHub username and personal access token, which is often perceived as easier for beginners.
 GitHub's emphasis on ease of use and flexibility in authentication methods makes it possible to use the platform effectively without SSH keys, although using them is still recommended for enhanced security.

 In summary, SSH keys provide a secure and convenient way to authenticate with GitLab, ensuring safe and efficient interactions with your repositories.
 While GitHub also supports SSH keys, it offers alternative methods that can be more accessible for some users.

 ### Set up SSH key in Gitlab
 There are multiple ways to set up an SSH key in Gitlab.
-Please [Check Gitlab' docs](https://docs.gitlab.com/ee/user/ssh.html).
+Please check [Gitlab' docs](https://docs.gitlab.com/ee/user/ssh.html).Please stay up to date with the current technologies for generating ssh keys as potentially new vulnerabilities could be discovered.

-Please stay up to date with the current technologies for generating ssh keys as every week new vulnerabilities are discovered
+In this building block we will explain how to set up ssh key using RSA algorithm.
+You can also check out this [YouTube tutorial](https://www.youtube.com/watch?v=GhEVOeqz9fk) if you prefer a visual guide that walks you through everything step by step.

-In this building block we will explain how to set up ssh key using RSA SSH key.
-You could also check this Youtube tutorial (https://www.youtube.com/watch?v=GhEVOeqz9fk)
+Please start by opening terminal and typing:

 ```bash
 ssh-keygen -t rsa -b 2048
 ```

 Press Enter.
 Output similar to the following is displayed:

 ```bash
 Generating public/private ed25519 key pair.
 Enter file in which to save the key (/home/user/.ssh/id_rsa):